confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ```

-#### Kafka Streams
+### Kafka Streams

-Kafka Streams provides the `TimestampExtractor` interface for extracting the timestamp from events.
-The default implementation retrieves the timestamp set by Kafka.
+The Kafka Streams client library of Apache Kafka provides the `TimestampExtractor` interface for extracting the timestamp from events.
+The default implementation retrieves the timestamp from the Kafka message (see discussion above) as set by the producer of the message.
+Normally, this setup results in event-time processing, which is what we want.

-But for those cases where you need the timestamp from the event payload you can create your own `TimestampExtractor` implementation:
+But for those cases where you need the timestamp from the event payload, you can create your own `TimestampExtractor` implementation:

 ```java
 class OrderTimestampExtractor implements TimestampExtractor {